viafanasyev/stack-machine/README.md

 File with code can contain next operations:
 ```
 IN        # Read double value from console and put it on stack
 OUT       # Pop value from stack and write it in console
 POP       # Pop value from stack
 POP AX    # Pop value from stack and put it into register
 PUSH 1.5  # Put the given value on top of the stack
 PUSH AX   # Put the value from register on top of the stack
 ADD       # Pop two values from stack and put the addition result on top of the stack
 SUB       # Pop two values from stack and put the substraction result on top of the stack
 MUL       # Pop two values from stack and put the multiplication result on top of the stack
 DIV       # Pop two values from stack and put the division result on top of the stack
 SQRT      # Pop one value from stack and put the square root on top of the stack
+JMP LABEL # Unconditional jump to the given label
 HLT       # Stop the program
 ```

 Program should end with `HLT` command, otherwise it's behaviour is undefined.

 Each command should be on separate line.

 Possible registers: `AX`, `BX`, `CX`, `DX`.

+Labels have to be written on separate lines, can not contain spaces and must end with `:` symbol.
+Example: `START:` (see more examples below).

+##### Examples

 Example program (square root of sum):
 ```